yankeeinlondon/broccoli-docco/README.md

 #broccoli-docco
 *[Broccoli](https://github.com/joliss/broccoli) plugin for generating code documentation using [Docco](https://github.com/joliss/broccoli) styled documentation blocks*

-> NOTE: this is still a WIP, please not for use just yet :)

 ## Installation ##

 At the root of your development project type: